ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 - Not how to write the code but how to manage the code you run it in
     - Goal: isolate changes and deploy quickly
 - The observed patterns deploying rapidly to cloud

+Note:
+Continuing the theme, the next session thoughts on being do deploy apps quickly A methodology for doing so from learned lessons
+    - Varying degrees of importance and acceptance across the points
+    - Things to keep in mind as we move in this direction

 ---